What is CockroachDB?

 At the key-value level, CockroachDB starts off with a single, empty range.
-As you put data in, this single range eventually reaches a threshold size (512 MiB by default).
+As you put data in, this single range eventually reaches a threshold size.
 When that happens, the data splits into two ranges, each covering a contiguous segment of the entire key-value space.
 This process continues indefinitely; as new data flows in, existing ranges continue to split into new ranges, aiming to keep a relatively small and consistent range size.

 When your cluster spans multiple nodes (physical machines, virtual machines, or containers), newly split ranges are automatically rebalanced to nodes with more capacity.
 CockroachDB communicates opportunities for rebalancing using a peer-to-peer gossip protocol by which nodes exchange network addresses, store capacity, and other information.

 For more information about scaling a CockroachDB cluster, see the following docs:

 - Plan Your Serverless Cluster - Cluster scaling

 - Manage Your Dedicated Cluster - Scale your cluster

 cockroach start- Add a node to a cluster

 CockroachDB is designed to survive software and hardware failures, from server restarts to datacenter outages.
 This is accomplished without confusing artifacts typical of other distributed systems (e.g., stale reads) using strongly-consistent replication as well as automated repair after failures.

 CockroachDB replicates your data for availability and guarantees consistency between replicas using the Raft consensus algorithm, a popular alternative to Paxos.
 You can define the location of replicas in various ways, depending on the types of failures you want to secure against and your network topology.
 You can locate replicas on: